csulbying/web-app-dev/04-advanced-css/advanced-css.md

 Two inline-block elements have a gap between them.
 Therefore, even each element takes 50% of the width, they are still displayed in two lines.
 Flexbox can solve this issue easily.

-To display the trip text in the same row, add `.trip-trip-text { display: flex;}` to turn their parent element into a flex container.
+To display the trip text in the same row, add `.trip-text { display: flex;}` to turn their parent element into a flex container.
 The nested elements are flex items.
 Remove the `display: inline-block` in `.trip-text p`, the two main text paragraphs should be in one line.
 Add `background-color: purple; color: white;` to the `trip-text p` selector to see the effect.
 Add `text-align: center` to center the text.

 To display the images in the same row, add `.trip-images { display: flex;}` to turn their parent element into a flex container.
 Now they are in the same row.